aaron-recompile/btcaaron/README.md

 ## Notes

 - **Testnet Only**: This toolkit is designed for testnet use.
 Mainnet support may be added in future versions.
-- **Experimental**: v0.2.x features are under active development and APIs may change.
+- **v0.2.0 Status**: Core Taproot features are complete and verified.
+All 5 spend paths tested with real testnet transactions.

 ## Author